mvevans89/SMALLERdash/lab-notebook.md

 # SMALLERdash lab notebook
 ## MV Evans

+## 2022-11-09

+Okay, now that I have a workflow, things are going pretty quick.
+Made the cases time series module in about 90 minutes.

+Took the rest of the morning to create the CSB case mapping module.
+It could be nice to change the shape of those circleMarkers (if possible) to match the different CSB types

+**TO DO:**
+- stockout module
+- add map of relative risk (this is an extra I can do after everything is done)

+**Model to do:**
+- run true prediction models (i.e. only using data from 2-3 months prior) for dashboard
+- run models on each age group individually for dashboard and combine
+- may be worth looking into rainfall predictions from www.wmolc.org. they give probabilities of below/above normal for three months into the future for precipitation and temperature. very broad but could help for scenarios. [this is maybe a thing for future me like in a year for scenario planning]

 ## 2022-11-08

 Havng issues with the reactive zoom workign within a modele.
 I'm pretty sure it is possible, but the problem is I have like two reactive modules working with it.
 A helpful SO post: